partho-dev/docker-K8s-EKS-ECS/Docker-folder/DOCKER.md

         * Now, you got more curious and want to know which container is taking more resource from you laptop - `docker stats` or `docker top container_id`
         * Now, you found that your db table info are gone from Mysql container, so you want to set a volume to retain the data

     ## To set the volume to a container, there are two methods

-        1. **Docker Volume**
+    **Docker Volume**
         * First you create a volume - `docker create volume my_volume`
         * see its status = `docker volume ls`
         * To know more about that volume, ispect the volume - `docker inspect volume your_volume_name`
         * then you can assign that volume to a new container - `docker run -d -v partho-volume --name new-cont-0 -p 3000:3000  daspratha/express:v1`

-        2. **Bind Mount**
+    **Bind Mount**
         * In this, you dont need to create any volume upfront, this method can mount host any volume with container `docker run -d -v $(pwd):/app --name new-cont-1 -p 3001:3000 daspratha/express:v1`

-        * Now you are confused which one to use, in easy way to remeber, for development, its good to go with `Bind Mount` method
+    ### Now you are confused which one to use?
+    - In easy way to remeber, for development, its good to go with `Bind Mount` method
-        & for prod go with `Docker volume`
+    - for prod go with `Docker volume`

-        * You need to use some **environment varibale** to be passed into your container application, which can also be done in two ways
+    ## You need to use some **environment varibale** to be passed into your container application,
+    - which can also be done in `two ways`
+    - Pass one value of environment, use the flag `-e key="value"`
+        - `docker run -d -v $(pwd):/app -e PORT="3030" --name new-cont-2 -p 3001:3030  daspratha/express:v1`
+    - Pass multiple environment - add multiple `e`
-        1. Pass one value of environment, use the flag `-e` `docker run -d -v $(pwd):/app -e PORT="3030" --name new-cont-2 -p 3001:3030  daspratha/express:v1`
+        - `docker run -d -v $(pwd):/app -e PORT="3030" -e ENV="dev" --name new-cont-2 -p 3001:3030  daspratha/express:v1`

-        2. Pass the entire .env file as a flag `--env-file ./.env` `docker run -d -v $(pwd):/app --env--file ./.env --name new-cont-3 -p 3001:3030  daspratha/express:v1`
+    - Pass the entire .env file as a flag `--env-file ./.env`
+        - `docker run -d -v $(pwd):/app --env--file ./.env --name new-cont-3 -p 3001:3030  daspratha/express:v1`

-        * Now, once all the development is completed, you would like to delete or remove all un-used resources `docker system prune` `docker system prune -a` This removes the cache also.
+    ## Now, once all the development is completed, you would like to delete or remove all un-used resources
+    - `docker system prune`
+    - `docker system prune -a` This removes the cache also.

+    ## How to retain the state of a container
-        * The container has some good changes, and you want to save the same state of container `docker commit container_id new_image_name`
+    - The container has some good changes, and you want to save the same state of container
+    - `docker commit container_id new_image_name`

+    ## How to push the image to remote repo
-        * Its the time to push the image to some image repo
+    - Its the time to push the image to some image repo
-            * First login `docker login` - Enter your dockerhub creds
+        - First login `docker login` - Enter your dockerhub creds
-            * Now, push the image `docker push dockerhub_username/your_image`
+        - Now, push the image `docker push dockerhub_username/your_image`